Enter your personal details

 It’s free and it is really that easy.
 And the best part?
 Checking your CIBIL score on the Bajaj Finserv website has no impact on your credit score!

 When you check your own CIBIL score, it is considered a “soft inquiry” and does not leave a negative impact on your credit score.
 However, if a lender or a credit card issuer requests CIBIL to check your credit report (usually when they are considering you for a loan or credit card), it is counted as a “hard inquiry”.
-Hard inquiries are recorded in the Enquiry Section of your credit report.
+Hard inquiries are recorded in the enquiry section of your credit report.

-- Check your credit record and history
+- To check your credit record and history

 - To measure your capacity to repay the loan